 Start with the Heart

 While we demonstrate personal responsibility through our external actions, it really begins in our hearts.
 The writer of Proverbs stated, “Guard your heart above all else, for it is the source of life” (Proverbs 4:23).
-Bible verses about responsibility and accountability consistently emphasize allowing God to transform us from the inside out.
+Bible verses on responsibility and accountability consistently emphasize allowing God to transform us from the inside out.

 An old saying holds that our true character is the person we are when no one else is looking.
 It’s easy to put on a show for the crowd, but the quiet moments define our commitment to personal responsibility.
 The writer of Proverbs reminds us that our entire life hinges on who we choose to be in private.